60 Hour Course for Private Pilot

 Who can take the course?

 To qualify for this course, you must be 17 years old on the day of the flight test.
 You must be reasonably healthy and have enough endurance to fly daily for 21 days.
 You must read, speak, and write English, You must be a US Citizen, or obtain clearance from the Transportation Security Administration.
 A US Passport or Birth Certificate, and Government Photo ID is required.
 You must obtain an FAA Third Class Medical prior to arriving for the course.
-You must apply for and receive an .Plastic FAA Student Pilot Certificate prior to beginning training.
+You must apply for and receive an FAA Student Pilot Certificate prior to beginning training.
 The application process for a student pilot certificate should begin a minimum of 2 weeks before starting the course.
 Failure to obtain an FAA Medical and/or Student Pilot Certificate, or completing the written test prior to arrival, will make it impossible to complete the training in the time alloted, and will result in loss of any tuition paid and the $1800 deposit.

-This course is for the student that would like more time to become proficient and comfortable with flying while with an instructor, and in many cases, is more realistic for the average student pilot.
+This course is for the student that would like more time to become proficient and comfortable with flying while with an instructor, and in most cases, is more realistic for the average student pilot.
 All flight requirements and training for the 43 hour course are included, with an additional 17 hours to practice and prepare for the checkride.
 Additional time can be spent doing solo flight or instruction, including more advanced cross country and controlled field training.
 Additional practical training is recommended for the new pilot that intends to start flying cross country with friends or family right away.

 The course includes use of the aircraft for 60 hours, and up to 46 hours of instruction, 10 hours of solo, and 4 hours to complete the FAA Checkride.
 All fuel, oil, headsets, charts, etc. are included, there are no hidden surcharges.